codatio/codat-docs/docs/using-the-api/custom-data.md

 import TabItem from '@theme/TabItem';

 :::caution Advanced feature
-Request guidance from your Codat contact if you want to implement this advanced feature of our API.
+Request guidance from your Codat contact if you want to implement this feature of our API.
 :::

 ## What are custom data types?

 Codat's standard data models leverage our extensive industry experience and knowledge, which we used to identify and standardize a multitude of data types that best support your business.

-However, your use case may require additional data types from the platforms we integrate with that are excluded from our standard model.
+However, your use case may require additional data types from our integrations that are excluded from our standard model.
 For example, we do not currently fetch any data from Xero's [Payroll](https://developer.xero.com/documentation/api/payrolluk/overview) and NetSuite's [Expense Reports](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_N908140.html#Expense-Reports) endpoints.

 With custom data, you can fetch new, non-standardized data types that are not included in our out-of-the box data model for the integrations we support.
 You will need to configure and request these custom data types using our API endpoints.